rexshijaku/sql-to-ci-builder/README.md

 Live demo and free usage will be available soon.

 ### Get Started
-##### Install by manual download:
+##### Install by a manual download:
-Download the repository and install required packages by composer.json :
+Download the repository and install required packages by composer.json.

 ##### Packagist
 You can also install it from packagist by running the following command: